 Since you’ve been reading, you’ll notice that the notion of air purifiers being good for coronavirus are mixed, to say the least.
-If this is the case, then why are companies sending air purifiers to hospitals to help tackle the virus?
+If this is the case, then why are companies sending hospital-grade air purifiers to hospitals to help tackle the virus?

 While COVID-19 is not airborne, doctors, nurses, and other health professionals must remain in close proximity to those who have the illness, and the confined space within a hospital means that viruses like this have a stronger chance of living in the air temporarily.

 Air purifiers can help to reduce the risk of medical staff contracting the virus by attempting to capture as much as possible.
 This improves indoor air quality and also helps to capture potentially dangerous particles.
 It’s not a foolproof plan, but we all want to help the heroes on the frontline as much as possible, and air purifiers have even a small chance to make that possible.